jyshl/udjob/README.md

 # udjob
 GUI for udJob.

-Created in Java by Jaysheel Elamgodil
++ Created by Jaysheel Elamgodil